What is an angiogram?

 Please do not bring valuables such as jewelry or credit cards.

-In almost all cases, laboratory tests ("blood work") will be needed, and your physician will need to study the results before beginning your angiography test.
+In almost all cases, laboratory tests ("blood work") will be needed, and your physician will need to study the results before beginning your angiogram.
 It may be several hours before the laboratory results are available.

 Every effort will be made to perform your test at the scheduled time, but delays do occur.
+Please understand that at times our department may experience unplanned urgent or emergent patients that require immediate attention.
+We are committed to excellent service and are working hard at providing on time care in crisis situations.
 You may want to bring a book or magazine.

 During the test

 The test itself will take approximately 2 to 3 hours.
-Mild sedation may be given.
+Moderate sedation may be given.

-During angiography, a long slender tube called a catheter is inserted into a large artery (generally, in the groin area).
+During an angiogram, a long slender tube called a catheter is inserted into a large artery (generally, in the groin area).

 The catheter is slowly and carefully threaded through the artery until its tip reaches the segment of vessel to be examined by angiography.